Language Log

 The PRC censors its own national anthem

 The people are outraged at what happened to a doctor named Li Wenliang at Wuhan Central Hospital who called attention to the outbreak of the coronavirus on December 30, 2019, before it became an epidemic.
 Instead of the government praising him, they sent police to threaten and harass him, as part of their effort to cover up the burgeoning contagion.
-While treating patients, he contacted the disease himself and succumbed to it on February 7, 2020.
+While treating patients, he contracted the disease himself and succumbed to it on February 7, 2020.
 To add insult to death, the government first denied that he had died, then admitted it and began a propaganda campaign to promote him as a hero.

 To my knowledge, this is the first time since the brutal crushing of the Tiananmen demonstrations of May and early June, 1989 that masses of Chinese citizens have openly denounced the government.
 Of course, the censors are working full time to contain the uproar, but the more the censors clamp down, the more firmly resolved are the people to protest against the unjust treatment of the good doctor, not to mention a host of other mishandlings of various aspects of the 2019 Novel Coronavirus (2019-nCoV).
 In terms of open opposition to the Chinese Communist Party, what is happening now is absolutely unprecedented in the history of the PRC.